WARNING: The following contains graphic sex and and drug use, as well as romantic love (which may not be suitable for some Buddhists).

-Although I was entranced and inspired by the words of Jesus, I suspected that his story had been added to after his death in order to turn him into something other than a mere mortal, which to my mind actually lessened his significance.
+Although I was entranced and inspired by the words of Jesus I suspected his story had been added to after his death in order to turn him into something other than a mere mortal, which to my mind actually lessened his significance.
 The notion that salvation was found through somebody else, and furthermore that it was something that was experienced only after death, struck me as a chancy proposition.

 That hadn’t stopped me from having visions of Jesus.
 Not major ones, just quick sightings out of the corner of my mind.
 I’d see him sitting on a stone wall or at a rough, wooden table in a crowded inn — a charismatic figure who seemed to exist in an exalted state of indescribable bliss that I was somehow able to share for a brief moment.

-I should say a few words about “visions,” because they also figure in later parts of my story.
+I should say a few words about “visions” because they also figure in later parts of my story.
 In those days a vision was not something I could just decide to have anytime I felt the urge.
-They were spontaneous, unplanned events, that swept me up and out of my usual narrative, while still somehow managing to fit seamlessly into the normal course of life.
+They were spontaneous unplanned events that swept me up and out of my usual narrative, while still somehow managing to fit seamlessly into the normal course of life.

 Such experiences were internal and accompanied by a feeling that was strangely visual and can only be described as ecstatic or blissful.
 They had a timeless quality, although they were usually brief.

 Some of my visions could be ascribed to an overactive imagination, triggered by something concrete, such as my exposure to Christianity.
-However, at other times, they were more subtle and harder to attribute.
-They might involve real people, whom I didn’t even know.
+However, at other times they were more subtle and harder to attribute.
+They might involve real people whom I didn’t even know.
 I’d be walking through the neighborhood on my paper route and I’d suddenly find myself for a moment in one of the homes nearby looking out through another person’s eyes.

 The most provocative vision, which recurred several times throughout late childhood and early adolescence, involved a disembodied person or presence, like an “imaginary friend” described by some children.
-I’d suddenly be drawn, as if pulled by a mysterious voice, to hidden spots under trees beside a small stream or across hillsides to protected gullies, where I would spontaneously sit cross-legged on the ground as a “being” appeared to me.
+I’d suddenly be drawn as if pulled by a mysterious voice to hidden spots under trees beside a small stream or across hillsides to protected gullies, where I would spontaneously sit cross-legged on the ground as a “being” appeared to me.
 Not a physical being, more like a being of light that nonetheless felt like a real person appearing both inside my head and up above in the space in front of me, who would wordlessly guide me to a state that can only be described as meditation — completely present in the moment and the immediate surroundings but at the same time infinitely expanded internally until time and space became meaningless.

 Looking back, these experiences seemed unremarkable — no words of wisdom, no golden tablets or anything of that sort.
 Just sitting quietly along with my visionary friend, looking out through my eyes with a clear mind, enveloped in an indescribable feeling of peace and happiness.

-Later, when I read about Tibetan Buddhism, I was struck by the similarity to the practice of visualizing meditation deities and gurus in the same manner.
+Later, when I read about Tibetan Buddhism I was struck by the similarity to the practice of visualizing meditation deities and gurus in the same manner.
 Was this a memory or visitation from a previous lifetime or a glimpse of a future self?

 Such experiences were especially frequent and powerful when I was approaching puberty, after which they quickly diminished and finally almost disappeared altogether.
-It was as if a part of me, a way of seeing and being in the world as a young child, was breaking up and dissolving, while the visions were scattered fragments or brief regressions to that earlier state, which was disappearing under the weight of adolescence and early adulthood.
+It was as if a part of me, a way of seeing and being in the world as a young child, was breaking up and dissolving, and the visions were scattered fragments or brief regressions to that earlier state, which was disappearing under the weight of adolescence and early adulthood.

-I felt as if my mind and perception, which had been innocent and open, peaceful and blissful in childhood, was being poured into a funnel and narrowed down to a rigid, self-conscious entity, constantly engaged in thinking and worrying.
+I felt as if my mind and perception, which had been innocent and open, peaceful and blissful in childhood, was being poured into a funnel and narrowed down to a rigid self-conscious entity, constantly engaged in thinking and worrying.